aarong/feedme-client/DEV.md

 - `npm run test-build-node` Run functional tests against the Node module in the `build` folder.
 (Jasmine)

-- `npm run test-build-browser` Run functional tests against the browser bundle in the `build` folder on Sauce Labs.
+- `npm run test-build-browsers` Run functional tests against the browser bundle in the `build` folder on Sauce Labs.
 Requires the environmental variables `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`, otherwise the Sauce Connect proxy will fail.
 (Jasmine)